 Let’s take a look at five ways to “play full out” in BNI for fun and profit.

-- buy Seroquel once a day Show up each week to your meeting.
+- purchase prednisone Show up each week to your meeting.
 You will want to arrive well-dressed, wearing your name badge and most importantly, your smile.
 When you arrive each week, you want to be on-time, ready to greet visitors and guests and participate during open networking.

 Why is weekly attendance important?
 If you aren’t at the meetings, you’re not fresh in your chapter members’ minds, which means they probably won’t think of you when they are standing in front of a good referral.
 Secondly, if you don’t show up or you regularly show up late, your chapter might assume that’s your way of doing business and that you’ll do the same thing with the people whom they might refer you to.

-- go here Participate in the networking time that begins at the start of every meeting.
+- buy modafinil in uk Participate in the networking time that begins at the start of every meeting.

 Which of these four things should you be doing in the first 15 minutes of our meeting?